 Systemic treatments can be applied by trunk injection, trunk/basal bark spray, soil drench, and even foliar spray.
 They are absorbed and transported throughout the entire tree by its vascular system, and remain effective for 1-3 years.
 They are generally much safer for the environment and the applicator.

-The University of Utah Extension recommends treating high-value trees by systemic injection to prevent death .
+Treating high-value trees by systemic injection is recommended to prevent death .
 Systemic injection treatments in late summer or fall provide the best disease suppression, but can also be done in spring with some effectiveness .
 The two products we use are PHOSPHO-jet and Propizol, developed by Arborjet.

 PHOSPHO-jet inhibits fungal cells and increases a tree’s natural defense system which includes stronger plant cells, root development, and quicker recovery time .
 Propizol is more direct and aggressive, and best for areas with high spring moisture conditions, and chronic or severe infections .

 Propizol should only be applied in the fall, when trees are in full leaf and actively growing, to prevent or slow the spread of infection in the following spring , but PHOSPHO-jet may be applied in fall after leaf coloration, or in spring prior to twig infection .
 Combining PHOSPHO-jet (trunk injection) + Propizol (bark spray) as a fall treatment provides the best protection .
 After treatment, trees may still defoliate, but are more likely to recover when treated with PHOSPHO-jet .